mobily-enterprises/jsonreststores/README.md

 * The `paramIds` array is shortened so that it only has its last element.
 This means that you are free to query a store without any pre-set automatic filtering imposed by `paramIds`
 * All `request.handleXXX` are set to `true`
-* You can search and sort by any fields (`searchable` and `sortable` are no longer necessary)
+* ???
+Still true???
+You can search and sort by any fields (`searchable` and `sortable` are no longer necessary)
 * The `request.remote` variable is set to false

-The last item is especially important: when developing your own permission model, you will probably want to make sure you have different permissions for local requests and remote ones (or, more often, have no restrictions for local ones since you are the one initiating them).
+* Permissions are always granted

 When using the API, the `options` object is especially important, as it defines how the API will work.